eaglema/eaglema.github.io/_pages/about.md

 - Model predictive control, particularly nonlinear model predictive control (NMPC)
 - Machine learning (AI for science)
 - Optimization and control under uncertainty
-- Applying advanced algorithms and theory to real-world problems in chemical/biological processes
+- The engineering applications of above theory and algorithms.
+Currently, we focus on chemical/biological manufacturing, but we are open to any critical engineering problems depending on the funders and collaborators.